Leuven Vulgate

 The Leuven Vulgate or Hentenian Bible (Louvain Vulgate, Biblia Vulgata lovaniensis) was the first standardized edition of the Latin Vulgate.
 The Leuven Vulgate essentially served as the standard text of the Catholic Church from its publication in 1547 until the Sixtine Vulgate was published in 1590.
 The 1583 edition of the Leuven Vulgate is cited in the Oxford Vulgate New Testament, where it is designated by the siglum H (H for Hentenian).

 In 1546, partly in response to the Protestant Reformation, the Council of Trent declared the Vulgate the official Bible of the Catholic church.
 However, there were different versions of the Vulgate in use, and no edition was accepted as standard.
-In response, Biblical scholar John Henten sought to produce a more reliable edition by comparing thirty different manuscripts of the Vulgate and drawing from the work of earlier scholars, such as Robert Estienne.
-This standardized Vulgate was edited by Hentenius (1499–1566) and published in 1547 in Leuven, Belgium, hence the name "Leuven Vulgate".
+In response, Biblical scholar Johannes Hentenius (John Henten) sought to produce a more reliable edition by comparing thirty different manuscripts of the Vulgate and drawing from the work of earlier scholars, such as Robert Estienne.
+This standardized Vulgate was edited by Hentenius and published in 1547 in Leuven, Belgium, hence the name "Leuven Vulgate".
 This edition was republished several times, and in 1574, a revised edition was published.